liuyan9/AI-ChatBot-ImageGen/README.md

 3. Navigate to the project directory and run `npm install` to install the necessary dependencies.
 4. Rename the `example.env` file to `.env` and replace the placeholders with your specific keys and credentials.
 To obtain the required API keys, follow the instructions below:
  - For the OpenAI API key, create an account at [OpenAI](https://beta.openai.com/signup/) and adhere to their instructions to generate an API key.
    - For the Stripe secret key, set up an account at [Stripe](https://dashboard.stripe.com/register) and head over to the API section in the dashboard to fetch your secret key.
-Set up three monthly subscription plans in Stripe and note their price
+Set up three monthly subscription plans in Stripe and note their price IDs.
+Don't forget to get your Stripe public key.
+   - To get the Google Client ID and Google Client Secret, access [Google Developers Console](https://console.developers.google.com/), create a new project, enable the necessary Google APIs (such as Google+ API, Google OAuth2 API) and create an OAuth 2.0 client ID.
+You'll be provided with the client ID and secret.
+   - For the MongoDB URI, create an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/regist